LeaVerou/chainvas/README.md

 You might be wondering why there's no `prop(property)` for getting values.
 However, that would be redundant, since in our case we can just do `object.foo` instead of `object.prop('foo')`.

-You can also use this method to set multiple properties on every object, by using `Chainvas.methods.prop.call(obj, properties)` or `Chainvas(obj, properties)` which is a shortcut to that.
+You can also use this method to set multiple properties on every object, by using `Chainvas.methods.prop.call(obj, properties)` or `Chainvas.extend(obj, properties)` which is a shortcut to that.

 And that's all for now.
 You can suggest methods to add, but I'm very conservative about adding new methods to **every** chainablized prototype, so it has to be super-useful and with low chances or collisions, like `prop`.
 If it's only useful for a certain case, add it to that module instead, through the `extras` parameter in `Chainvas.helpers`.